JVMBarboza/Numerical-Methods/README.md

 ## Usage

-During the course, the notes were being improved, so one can find in NOTAS.txt some documentations e tips for usage in Portuguese.
+During the course, the notes were being improved, so one can find in NOTAS.txt some documentations and tips for usage in Portuguese.

 <!-- CONTRIBUTING -->
 ## Contributing